daveswartz/mateinone/README.md

  ♙ | ♙ | ♙ | ♙ | ♙ | ♙ | ♙ | ♙ | **2**
  ♖ | ♘ | ♗ | ♕ | ♔ | ♗ | ♘ | ♖ | **1**

+### Make Moves

-More things must be brought into scope so that squares and moves can be expressed
+More things must be brought into scope so that squares and moves can be expressed.

 ```scala
 import Square._
 import MoveImplicits._
 ```

-Play a simple trap known as the **Scholar's mate**
+Play a simple trap known as the **Scholar's mate**:

 1. e4 e5
 2. Qh5 Nc6